gu-fan/riv.vim/README.rst

 * Links are highlighted in ``hl-incSearch``

-  + if the target fiel is invalid, it will be highlighted by '_`g:riv_link_invalid_hl`', default is ``"ErrorMsg"``
+  + if the target file is invalid, it will be highlighted by '_`g:riv_link_invalid_hl`', default is ``"ErrorMsg"``
 * Todo items are highlighted in ``hl-DiffAdd``